Get Your Wings with North Dakota Flying and Aviation Attractions

 The North Dakota Aviation Council maintains a list of annual events, fly-ins, air shows and more.

-The Dakota Territory Air Museum in Minot contains military and civilian aircraft a collectian of aviation memorabilia.
+The Dakota Territory Air Museum in Minot has the largest World War II aircraft collection in the Upper Midwest, along with civilian aircraft and a collection of aviation memorabilia.